tylerbutler/tylerbutler.com/posts/2006/(p) 2006-12-29 web-site-intro-pages.md

 low-bandwidth version of the site is static HTML.

-When faced with these types of choices, I often forget that one should _always _pick the low-bandwidth option, even if one is using a high-bandwidth connection.
+When faced with these types of choices, I often forget that one should _always_ pick the low-bandwidth option, even if one is using a high-bandwidth connection.
 The main reason is that these Flash sites often have annoying background music or annoying animations.
 From a site design perspective, Flash is best used as a _supplementary_ web technology.
 A website shouldn't be designed entirely in Flash.
 Some core reasons for this are accessibility and search-ability.
-Google and other spiders cannot crawl a flash web site as easily.
+Google and other spiders cannot crawl a Flash web site as easily.
 Not to mention the fact that these types of sites always have some crazy navigation scheme and flashy transitions between sections that make it very difficult to navigate around, because it doesn't fit the typical web